GridTools/gt4py/docs/functional/QuickstartGuide.md

 **Tuple implementation:**

-In the case that the true and false branches are tuples, the where returns a tuple of fields with dimensions and dtype deduced as in the section above.
+The `where` supports the return of tuples of fields.
+To perform promotion of dimensions and dtype of the output, all arguments are analyzed and promoted as in the above section.

 ```{code-cell} ipython3
 result_1 = np_as_located_field(CellDim, KDim)(np.zeros(shape=grid_shape))